 Since its inception in September 2002, the Trust's asset class structure has evolved from a portfolio consisting entirely of government securities, to a simple three-asset-class approach, and finally to a structure which is more fully diversified across geography, capitalization size, investment style, credit quality, and other characteristics.
 The Trust's Investment Guidelines specify the neutral target allocation and approved ranges for each asset class, as well as rules for rebalancing back towards these neutral targets as market valuations change.
 The Investment Guidelines also provide a policy benchmark for each asset class and a composite benchmark for the total portfolio to measure actual Trust performance against an objective standard.
-During fiscal year 2020, the Board and investment staff commenced a thorough review of the Trust's asset allocation structure; however, this review was not completed by the end of the fiscal year.
-The Trust's most recent full asset allocation study was conducted during fiscal year 2017 and resulted in minor revisions to the previous target allocations and ranges reflecting changes in capital market expectations since the previous asset allocation study.
-The new target allocations and ranges became effective beginning October 1, 2017.
-The Trust's Investment

-Guidelines are included in Appendix B.
+During fiscal year 2020, the Board and investment staff commenced a thorough review of the Trust's asset allocation structure; this review was completed in fiscal year 2021.
+The asset allocation study resulted in minor revisions to the previous target allocations and ranges reflecting changes in capital market expectations since the previous asset allocation study.
+The new target allocations and ranges became effective beginning January 1, 2021.
+The Trust's Investment Guidelines are included in Appendix B.

-Current Long-Term Target Asset Allocation (Approved August 16, 2017)
+Current Long-Term Target Asset Allocation (Approved November 18, 2020)

 Asset Class Target Range

-US Equity 24% 19-29%
+US Equity 31% 26-36%

 Non-US Equity 24% 19-29%

-Private Equity 10% 5-15%
+Private Equity 12% 7-17%

-US Fixed Income 14% 10-18%
+US Fixed Income 10% 6-14%

-Non-US Fixed Income 4% 2-6%
+Global Fixed Income 2% 0-4%

 Private Debt 2% 0-4%

 Real Estate 10% 5-15%

-Commodities 4% 2-6%

-Absolute Return 7% 3-11%
+Absolute Return 4% 2-6%

+Opportunistic 3% 1-5%

-Cash 1% 0-3%
+Cash 2% 0-4%

 100%